xbeat/Machine-Learning/README.md

 Adam (Adaptive Moment Estimation) is an optimization algorithm used in training deep learning models.
 It combines the benefits of two other extensions of stochastic gradient descent: Adaptive Gradient Algorithm (AdaGrad) and Root Mean Square Propagation (RMSProp).
 Adam is designed to efficiently handle sparse gradients and noisy problems in machine learning.

+## Balancing Model Fit and Generalization Bias-Variance Tradeoff

+The Bias-Variance Tradeoff

+The bias-variance tradeoff is a fundamental concept in machine learning that describes the balance between a model's ability to fit training data and its capacity to generalize to new, unseen data.
+This tradeoff is crucial for understanding model performance and avoiding overfitting.

 ## Pretrained Hybrids vs Neural Architecture Search for Long Range Tasks

 Introduction to Pretrained Hybrids with MAD Skills and NAS